Athletics at the 2016 Summer Olympics – Women's 800 metres: Summary

 For Semenya, her 1:55.28 was a new South African National Record, a .05 improvement over the mark she set a month earlier at Herculis.
 For Bishop it was also a Canadian National Record, improving upon the mark she set the same day as Semenya in Edmonton.
 Semenya becomes the fifth woman to win two medals in the Women's Olympic 800.
 Since the disqualification of Mariya Savinova from 2012, she has become the first two time gold medalist.

 The medals were presented by Barbara Kendall, IOC member, New Zealand and Hamad Kalkaba Malboum, Vice President of the IAAF.

 Testosterone

-Following the race, Lynsey Sharp complained that female athletes are effectively competing in "two separate races."
-Sharp, Melissa Bishop and Joanna Jozwik embraced after the race.
+Following the race, Team GB's Lynsey Sharp said that female athletes are effectively competing in "two separate races."
+Sharp, Canada's Melissa Bishop and Poland's Joanna Jóźwik embraced after the race.
 "We see each other week in, week out, so we know how each other feel."

 IAAF General Secretary Pierre Weisse said of Semenya, "She is a woman, but maybe not 100 per cent."

-All three medalists have been found to have the 46,XY karyotype and produce levels of testosterone in the male range, which enables building of greater muscle mass and better processing of energy.
+According to testing by World Athletics, all three medalists had the 46,XY karyotype and produced levels of testosterone in the male range.
 The IAAF has subsequently ruled that this gives them an unfair advantage.
 On May 8, 2019, the IAAF testosterone rule went into effect.
 Such athletes will be required to take testosterone suppressing drugs in order to compete with female athletes.